DiceDB/dice/docs/src/content/docs/commands/JSON.STRLEN.md

 When the `JSON.STRLEN` command is executed, DiceDB will:

-1. If the specified `key` does not exist, the command returns `(empty list or set)`.
+1. If the specified `key` does not exist, the command returns `(nil)`.
-2. If `path` is not specified, the command throws an error.
+2. If `path` is not specified, the command takes `$` as root path and if the data at root path is string, returns an integer that represents the length of the string and if the data at root is not a string, returns an error indicating a type mismatch.
 3. `$` is considered as root path which returns `nil`.
 4. If the specified path exists and points to a JSON string, the command returns the length of the string.
-5. If the path does not exist or does not point to a JSON string, an error is returned.
-6. Multiple results are represented as a list in case of wildcards, where each string length is returned in order of appearance and `nil` is returned if it's not a string.
+5. Multiple results are represented as a list in case of wildcards(*), where each string length is returned in order of appearance and `nil` is returned if it's not a string.

 ## Errors